adityamukho/Berserker/README.md

 HTTP support complete.
 BitTorrent and Metalink support coming soon.

-The underlying transport layer will eventually use websockets exclusively.
-Check [this list](https://github.com/Worlize/WebSocket-Node#browser-support) to see if your browser will be supported.

 Install
 -------
 1. Install [Aria 2](http://aria2.sourceforge.net/) from the site or from your distribution's package repositories.